kajananchinniah/Gameboy-Emulator/README.md

   - This inspired me to do all my rendering at the end of a scanline, rather than doing pixel fifo.
 I found the pixel fifo algorithm to be relatively complicated (and given how busy I've been, I didn't have enough time to understand the algorithm details, although I have a high level understanding, so I may revisit it later)
+- Reddit post asking about PPU reset: https://www.reddit.com/r/Gameboy/comments/a1c8h0/what_happens_when_a_gameboy_screen_is_disabled/
+  - Helped fix a bug where games would freeze at tile screen if LCD was disabled